 Who Is Michelle Pfeiffer?

-Michelle Pfeiffer was born in Santa Ana, California, on April 29, 1958.
-After winning the 1978 Miss Orange County beauty pageant, she found success as an actress with breakout roles in Grease 2 and Scarface.
+After winning the 1978 Miss Orange County beauty pageant, Michelle Pfeiffer found success as an actress with breakout roles in Grease 2 and Scarface.
 Pfeiffer went on to earn a Best Actress Oscar nomination for The Fabulous Baker Boys and took on the role of Catwoman in Batman Returns.
-Her later films include White Oleander and Hairspray, and she received a Golden Globe nomination for her role in HBO's Wizard of Lies.
+Her later films include White Oleander and Hairspray, and she received a Golden Globe nomination for her role in Wizard of Lies.
 Pfeiffer, who has a star on the Hollywood Walk of Fame, has been married to television writer-producer David E. Kelley since 1993.

 Movies and TV